jpmckinney/information_request_summaries_and_responses/README.md

     for year in {2012..2014}; do for month in {1..12}; do echo $year-$month; ruby bc_scraper.rb -q -- date $year-$month; done; done for month in {1..11}; do echo 2015-$month; ruby bc_scraper.rb -q -- date 2015-$month; done

-Download the attachments for responses from BC (over 40 GB as of late 2015):
+Download the attachments for responses (over 40 GB as of late 2015):

-    ruby bc_scraper.rb -a download
+    ruby bc_scraper.rb -a download --no-cache

+### Newfoundland and Labrador

+Download the metadata for responses:

+    ruby nl_scraper.rb

+Download the attachments for responses:

+    ruby nl_scraper.rb -a download

 ### Toronto